uptonking/note4yaoo/thread-pieces.md

 - ## After suffering career burnout for the past 4-5 years, here's how I've come to understand its cause:
 - https://twitter.com/marcysutton/status/1292971874570256385
-  - Burnout is a response to repeated attempts to make meaningful change while lacking the agency to do so.
+  - Burnout is a response to repeated attempts to make meaningful change while lacking the agency(力量、作用) to do so.
   - See problems > try to fix them > get shot down or ignored.
 - Mismatch between authority and responsibility like others said, but also feeling like your work is not personally meaningful or effective.
 See problems > try to fix them > welcome to outcome unclear research limbo land